 In 2011, after a period of dormancy, individuals with common interests in diverse issues related to micronutrients met to assess the long-term viability of the Forum.
 Its usefulness as a means for exchanging scientific, programming and policy information on micronutrients among scientists and public health professionals led to its renewal, with the recommendation for a continued focus on effective scaling up of programs and improved biomarkers, monitoring and evaluation, and multi-sector integration of micronutrient activities.

-Presently the MN Forum is built on a broad foundation of technical and financial support.
-Leadership is provided by a Steering Committee of about 15 individuals actively involved in issues related to micronutrients from academia and diverse normative, policy and implementing organizations across the globe.
-Coordination is provided by a Secretariat currently hosted by the Micronutrient Initiative in Ottawa, Canada.
+The Micronutrient Forum is built on a broad foundation of technical and financial support.
+Leadership is provided by the Executive Director, Dr. Saskia Osendarp, and an international Board of Directors.
+Board members are actively involved in issues related to micronutrients from academia and diverse normative, policy and implementing organizations across the globe